fastlane-community/fastlane-plugin-appicon/README.md

 The default CLI for the `mini_magick` gem is set to auto pick.
 It will first try to use `GraphicsMagick` (if you have it installed) otherwise it will use `ImageMagick`.
 If you want to be explicit about which CLI you use, set the `minimagick_cli` option to `graphicsmagick` or `imagemagick`.
 Not specifying this option will set `MiniMagick` to use auto which will choose what's available.

+You can also set `minimagick_timeout` option to a desired value in seconds.
+Not specifying this option will set timeout to 5 seconds.

 ## About appicon

 Generate required icon sizes and iconset from a master application icon.